St. Audoen's Church

 History

-In 684, St Ouen, bishop of Rouen, was buried in the site where years later a church dedicated to him would be founded.
+In 684, St Audoen, bishop of Rouen, was buried in the site where years later a church dedicated to him would be founded.
 Shortly after St. Audoen’s was completed in 1212, the church became very prominent.

 Centuries later, St. Audoen’s Church is still in use as a parish church and offers its visitors an interesting journey through its past.